kenderd/datlips_art_engine/README.md

 With the default layers in this fork, we can define the following incompatibility (arbitraily chosen for demonstration): Eyes/EyeScar is not compatible with Back/StrapOnShark.
 We can tell the engine not to generate those items together like so:
 <br/>

-1) When running `npm generate`, you will be prompted whether you want to input any incompatible layers.
+1) When running `npm run generate`, you will be prompted whether you want to input any incompatible layers.
 ![incompatibility1](media/incompatibility_prompt_1.png)
 2) Select layer configuration index (if applicable)
 ![incompatibility2](media/incompatibility_prompt_2.png)